-In response to the rapid escalation of the COVID-19 pandemic, we have received several policy updates from our lender partners about your requirements when conducting non-face to face meetings and verifying your customer's identification.
+In response to the rapid escalation of the COVID-19 pandemic, we have received several policy updates from our lender partners about your requirements when conducting non-face to face meetings and verifying your client's identification.

 We will continue to work with lenders to keep this page updated to help you meet your requirements, so stay tuned.

 On Monday, 27 April 2020, We released access to NextGen.net’s Documentation Verification Service (DVS) to assist in the identification of our mutual clients during their loan applications.

 In addition to AMP’s current VOI procedures, we have introduced an additional measure to allow brokers to now verify their clients' ID through video conferencing technology such as ZOOM, Skype, FaceTime and WhatsApp.